snieda/tsl2nano/tsl2.nano.h5/nano.h5.md

 * navigation can be a configurable workflow - or simply an entity browser
 * pre-defines formatting, validation and presentation of relations
 * pure html-5 (no javascript, only html5-scripting-api for websockets)
+* jvm scripts like javascript, groovy and python can be included by rules using the java scriptengine
 * using websockets to show status messages, input-assist and dependency field or timer refreshing
 * pure jpa - jpa-annotations are read to resolve attribute-presentation
 * independent of a special o/r mapper. all o/r mappers supporting javax.persistence with an EntityManager are usable.